Is an extended car warranty worth it?

 The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-An extended car warranty may help relieve you of financial stress should unexpected repairs to your car happen.
+An extended car warranty can protect you from financial stress if your car requires unexpected repairs.
 But is an extended car warranty worth it?
-It largely depends on the details of the warranty and your needs.
+This largely depends on the details of the warranty and your needs.